We provide effective climate action, together with farmers in tropical countries.

 Here you may buy carbon mitigation

-If you are business or public entity wanting to offset your carbon footprint, please contact us directly.
+If you are business or public entity wanting to compensate for your carbon footprint, please contact us directly.

 Frequently Asked Questions – FAQ’s

 The communities that cooperate with TroFaCo and its partners enjoy good benefits.
 In Cambodia we calculated those in our final report to the donor (Nordic Climate Facility), who funded the beginning.
 It turned out the communities over the coming 20 years will enjoy benefits that are five times larger than the initial investments – on top…Details

 We visit each planting one time per year.
 Our Monitoring and Reporting specialist leads a team from our partner or local office, together with interested farmers.
 First we count the number of surviving trees.
 Then we take out a tape measure and measure around the trunks of one of one in every 10 or 20…Details

 The general approach: TroFaCo strongly believes in collaboration with the communities.
 So we or rather, our local partner ask the community they can select people among them who know about trees.
 Usually there is one or more in a village (or in neighbour village) who knows.
 That person is then given a contract by TroFaCo’s…Details